fossasia/Codeheat/README.md

+# Codeheat

+Join us for the Codeheat contest at https://codeheat.org

-# mbdyn-gci
+# Archive

-repository used by MBDyn for some tasks of the 2016-2017 Google code-in
+### mbdyn tasks archive

-Look for your specific task in the given subfolders
+MBDyn tasks for Code-in.
+Look for your specific task in the given subfolders.